DUNE/computing-training-basics-short/_episodes/02-storage-spaces.md

 ## Monitoring and Usage
 Remember that these volumes are not infinite, and monitoring your and the experiment usage of these volumes is important to smooth access to data and simulation samples.
 To see your persistent usage visit [here](https://fifemon.fnal.gov/monitor/d/000000175/dcache-persistent-usage-by-vo?orgId=1&var-VO=dune) (bottom left):

-And to see the have some idea about the total volume usage at Rucio Storage Elements around the world:
+And to see the total volume usage at Rucio Storage Elements around the world:

 **Resource** [DUNE Rucio Storage](https://dune.monitoring.edi.scotgrid.ac.uk/app/dashboards#/view/7eb1cea0-ca5e-11ea-b9a5-15b75a959b33?_g=(filters:!(),refreshInterval:(pause:!t,value:0),time:(from:now-1d,to:now)))